0xMurage/sqlQueryuilder/Readme.md

       "code":"response code"
     }

 The code depends on the query being executed but on successful query, a code of 200 is returned.
-Whwere data is being fetched from the database, an array of records is returned in the response body e.g. **:**
+Where data is being fetched from the database, an array of records is returned in the response body e.g. **:**

     {"status":success;